-It is conceivable that in Australia divestment pledges have had no impact because of the unique political context driven by the powerful Australian fossil fuel lobby (Wright, Nyberg, and Bowden 2021; Crowley 2021).
+It is conceivable that in Australia divestment pledges have had no impact because of the unique political context driven by the powerful Australian fossil fuel lobby (Crowley, 2021; Wright et al., 2021).
 If investors expect the power of this lobby to persist, they may price in an Australian exception for fossil fuel companies.
 The sample is too small to draw definite conclusions, but this Australian exception is striking.